novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-108.md

 The connected companies themselves were already huge.

-【Software Bank】, 【Al Ta Beast】, and now 【Deutsch Telekom】.
+【Software Bank】, 【AltaVist】, and now 【Deutsch Telekom】.

 She was overwhelmed, and Lee Hyun-woo wanted her answer.